Open-Bytes/Starter-Android/README.md

 1. clone the project in android studio
 2. change applicationID (packageName ) as you like.
-3. change the app ame.
+3. change the app name.
 4. may need to sync , clean then rebuild the project.

 # Demo